frelon/suse-elemental/README.md

 make all
 ```

-This will produce a `build/` directory containing the `elemental3` and `elemental3-toolkit` command-line clients.
+This will produce a `build/` directory containing the `elemental3` and `elemental3-toolkit` command-line interfaces.

 ## Contribution